Cole Christiansen: Kansas City Chiefs

 On September 1, 2022, Christiansen was signed to the Kansas City Chiefs practice squad.
 On October 15, he was elevated to the active roster.
 Two days later, he recorded his first tackle with the team against the Buffalo Bills.
 Christiansen became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 He signed a reserve/future contract on February 15, 2023.

 On August 29, 2023, Christiansen was waived by the Chiefs and re-signed to the practice squad.
 He was promoted to the active roster on January 17, 2024.
 Christiansen won his second straight Super Bowl championship when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

 Christiansen re-signed with the Chiefs on March 11, 2024.
 The Chiefs withdrew Christiansen's exclusive rights tender on May 4, 2024 making a free agent.
 He was later re-signed.
 He was waived on August 27, 2024, and re-signed to the practice squad.
 He was promoted to the active roster on September 18.

 On August 26, 2025, Christiansen was waived by the Chiefs and re-signed to the practice squad the next day.
+He was promoted to the active roster on December 25.

+On August 30, 2026, Christiansen was released by the Chiefs and re-signed to the practice squad the next day.